 Quick Dose: Why Do I Feel Tired Mid-Afternoon?

 There are many reasons why people feel less energetic in the afternoon, especially between 1 and 4 pm.
-In part, it’s physiological: Our normal circadian cycle dictates a period of sleepiness or decreased alertness in the afternoon.
+In part, it is physiological: Our normal circadian cycle dictates a period of sleepiness or decreased alertness in the afternoon.

-If you’re experiencing significant fatigue or an intense need to sleep on a consistent basis in the mid-afternoon, there may be other underlying reasons that you should discuss with a physician.– Ian S. Katznelson, MD, neurologist, Northwestern Medicine Lake Forest Hospital
+If you are experiencing significant fatigue or an intense need to sleep on a consistent basis in the mid-afternoon, there may be other underlying reasons that you should discuss with a physician.– Ian S. Katznelson, MD, neurologist, Northwestern Medicine Lake Forest Hospital